-- Run AD12STOP to shutdown the customized MUF.
+Run ADxxSTOP (where xx = the Datacom release) to shutdown the customized MUF.

-- Update the CAIENF ENFPARM member to define an internal MUF or IMUF.
-Running the ENFPARM member as-is defaults to using an external MUF (i.e., XMUF).
+If desired, update the CAIENF ENFPARM member to define an internal MUF or IMUF.
+As delivered, the CAW0OPTN ENFPARM member defaults to using an external MUF (i.e., XMUF).

-- If you have defined an IMUF, starting the ENF will bring up CA Datacom/AD at startup.
+If you have defined an IMUF, ENF will initialize the Datacom MUF at startup.